Longvale, California

-Longvale is an unincorporated community in Mendocino County, California.
-It is located on Outlet Creek adjacent to the Northwestern Pacific Railroad and U.S. Route 101 9.5 mi south-southeast of Laytonville, at an elevation of 1191 feet (363 m).
+Longvale is an unincorporated community in Mendocino County, California, United States.
+It is located on Outlet Creek adjacent to the Northwestern Pacific Railroad and U.S. Route 101, 9.5 mi south-southeast of Laytonville, at an elevation of 1191 feet (363 m).

 A post office operated at Longvale from 1911 to 1958.
-The post office was located in a store on the original alignment of US 101 across from Camp Piercy, near a bridge to Andersonia.
+The post office was located in a store on the original alignment of US 101, across from Camp Piercy, near a bridge to Andersonia.
 The area was primarily an "auto camp" for tourists driving through the Redwood Empire on US 101.